 Computer systems analysts may also design and develop new systems, train users, and configure hardware and software as necessary.
 The type of system that analysts work with will largely depend upon the needs of their employer.

 There aren’t specific certification tests you need to pass to become a computer systems analyst, but you will need a bachelor’s or master’s degree in computer science or similar credentials.
-There are many places you can turn to to earn this bachelor’s or master’s degree, including online universities like Western Governors University.
+There are many places you can turn to in order to earn this bachelor’s or master’s degree, including online universities like Western Governors University.
 Be aware, this career doesn’t just require computer knowledge.
 Business knowledge is also extremely beneficial for become a computer systems analyst.
 It’s recommended that you take some business courses, or even pursue an Information Technology MBA to be most successful.
 Computer systems analysts need to constantly keep themselves up-to-date on the latest innovations in technology, and can earn credentials from the Institute for the Certification of Computing Professionals to set themselves apart from their peers.

 Having experience is always helpful when trying to secure a job.
 While earning an IT degree will give you important training, applying your skills on the job through an internship or other employment will look great on your resume and could lead to career opportunities.